Determinantal random subgraphs: Measured matroids

-\begin{proof} Let us compute the right-hand side of the equality to prove.
-We apply \eqref{eq:equalityextZmatroid} on~$K$ to the second factor, and then the $k$-th exterior power of \eqref{eq:zpiidmatroid}, also on $K$ (noting that $\rZ_T$, when applied on $E_{K}$, acts as the projection on $\kZ_K$ parallel to $E_T$), to each term of the sum, to find
+\begin{proof} Let us compute the left-hand side of the equality to prove.
+For this, let us firstly apply \eqref{eq:equalityextZmatroid} to the second factor, which produces a sum over bases, and secondly apply \eqref{eq:zpiidmatroid} to the first factor of each term of the sum: